gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-11-21-yoyozo-how-i-made-a-playdate-game-in-39kb.md

 2. A second reason is that whilst I use the base Playdate Lua SDK, *I don't use any of the additional "CoreLibs"*.
 The only additional graphics functions I use are for drawing outlined or filled circles, so I use two of my own wrapper functions that are similar to those from CoreLibs/graphics but mine smaller and more specific.
 For timers, I use a simple frame/tick system, an approach which has pros and cons, but it's good enough for me.

-3. A third reason is that I made the tough decision to reduce system assets which means *there is no animated launcher card*.
+3. A third reason is that I made the tough decision to reduce system assets, which means *there is no animated launcher card*.
 This was a tough one, but it added so much to the file size I decided against it.

-4. Finally, I noticed is that *including data inside your game code* often trumps how well you can compress it and store it externally.
+4. Finally, I noticed that *including data inside your game code* often trumps how well you can compress it and store it externally.
 For example I tried compressing the music data and storing it in an external file, but the game final file size was larger than if I embedded the data in my Lua code.
 Plus, it's faster as it doesn't need to load an additional external file.

 ---